austinoboyle/scrape_solus/README.md

 ## Introduction

-`scrape_solus` is a python package to scrape all details from from the Queen's course enrolement site.
+`scrape_solus` is a python utility to scrape all details from from the Queen's course enrollment site.

 ## Installation
 `pip install git+git://github.com/austinoboyle/scrape_solus.git`